Table of Contents

-If your veterinarian is not certain that it is a sebaceous adenoma just by looking at it, or if they are not experienced with these growths and prefer to have a second opinion, then they may do a fine needle aspiration (13).
+If your veterinarian is not sure that it is a sebaceous adenoma just by looking at it, or if they are not experienced with these growths and prefer to have a second opinion, they may do a fine needle aspiration (13).

-The fine needle aspiration procedure involves using a very tiny needle to remove cells from the growth.
+The delicate needle aspiration procedure involves using a very tiny needle to remove cells from the growth.
 The cells are then sent to a pathologist for an evaluation, and a definite diagnosis can be arrived at.

 Sebaceous Cyst vs. Sebaceous Adenoma